Articles: Homeschool Stories and Discussion

 ” It is important to reiterate that the associations between outcomes and amount of time someone was homeschooled should not be interpreted as causal.
 The analytic methods used in this report cannot account for every potential factor that leads to the differences observed among homeschoolers.
 Likewise, the findings in this report cannot speak to why homeschooling for different lengths of time might lead to different outcomes.”

 Where will homeschool research go from here?
 It’s hard to say, but there are many things that could be investigated.
-Personally, I think there needs to be research done on the causes of concerningly low rate of college attendance among homeschoolers.
-I doubt that different life priorities are the only cause.
-Is the average homeschool education as academically rigorous as the average traditional school one?
-Do some homeschooled teens miss out on college-prep classes or tests?
-Even if the answers are discouraging, this is information homeschoolers should know.
+Personally, I think there needs to be research done on the causes of the lower rate of college attendance among homeschoolers.
+Is it really just different priorities?
+Is the average homeschool high school education as academically rigorous as the average traditional school one?
+Do some homeschooled teens miss out on college-prep classes or standardized tests?
 I would also like to see more investigation into the mental health of homeschool graduates.
-Anecdotally, I know of many homeschool graduates with mental health and social skills struggles.
-If the overall rate of these challenges is not actually higher in the homeschool population, then that is wonderful news, but it would still be good for further research to test the positive results of this study.
+What specific homeschooling experiences are correlated with good mental health?
+And is there anything different about the homeschooling experiences of those who do report poor mental health?
+This information homeschoolers should want to know.
 Hopefully, future generations of homeschoolers will have access to more data than what is available today.

 • Navigating High School: My Advice for Homeschoolers